 Xeriscaping doesn’t have to be just cacti plants.
 Your landscaping can incorporate native Milwaukee grass types, flowers, and shrubs.
 Use these tips to help reduce your water consumption, save you money, and ensure you don’t need to spend hours each week taking care of your landscape.

-For more information about how to create an ecofriendly lawn, visit our Milwaukee lawn care page!
-In addition to Milwaukee, we provide lawn care services to the Midwest in cities including, Madison, WI, Chicago, IL, Grand Rapids, MI, and Detroit, MI.
+For more information about how to create an eco-friendly garden, visit our Milwaukee landscaping page.
+In addition to Milwaukee, we provide landscaping services to the Midwest in cities including, Madison, WI, Chicago, Grand Rapids, MI, and Detroit.